mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ### 3. Finding a better name for my components namespace
 While tinkering with the javascript console, I noticed that Bootstrap components define their namespace with the not un-predicatable name ```bootstrap```.
-My ```bootstrapNS``` does not mean much in the first place (since it also packs non-bootstrap components) and most important is extremly confusing.
+My ```bootstrapNS``` was not that much meaniningful in the first place since it also packs non-bootstrap components and most important is extremly confusing.
 Re-naming it ```MVComponents``` is a no-brainer and very quick to do.
 (Please from now when you see a reference to bootstrapNS make a mental note it is actually MVComponents)

 ### 4. Getting rid of hardcoded values and configure our components from outside